Los Angeles, California. October 22, 2027

 - "New Survey Highlights Devastating Impact of Medicaid Reductions on Nursing Homes" — American Health Care Association / National Center for Assisted Living (AHCA/NCAL), June 9, 2025

-In a room still decorated to soothe young patients, pediatrician Dr. Aris Thorne takes the blood pressure of Wayne, who, at 81, is decades older than her former clientele.
+In a room still decorated to soothe young patients, pediatrician Dr. Monica Peña takes the blood pressure of Wayne, who, at 81, is decades older than her former clientele.
 After cuts to federal Medicaid spending in the One Big Beautiful Bill—estimated to pull about $137 billion from rural communities by 2034—the region’s lone hospital shuttered its low-margin maternity and pediatric units, pushing many parents to move closer to care.
-Thorne’s practice has reluctantly shifted to geriatric medicine, serving a town that is older, smaller, and increasingly worried about its survival without the basic health infrastructure needed to attract and keep families.
+Peña's practice has reluctantly shifted to geriatric medicine, serving a town that is older, smaller, and increasingly worried about its survival without the basic health infrastructure needed to attract and keep families.

 Sources